hilmak01/silverstripe-newsletter/README.md

 Note: This process can be automated by forwarding bounce emails to the ["emailbouncehandler" module](https://github.com/silverstripe-labs/silverstripe-emailbouncehandler).
 This process is experimental at the moment, some assembly required.

-### Reserved Page URLs

-The /unsubscribe and /newsletterlinks URLs are reserved for use for the Newsletter module's controllers.
-That means that you cannot create a regular Page using either of those URLs.

 ## Contributing